Please check the errata for any errors or issues reported since publication.

 Collection can be ordered or unordered.
 The

-OrderedCollection type can be used to identify a Collection whose items are always ordered.
+OrderedCollection type MAY be used to identify a Collection whose items are always ordered.
 In the JSON serialization, the unordered items of a Collection are represented using the

 items property while ordered items are represented using the